What do you do at SoundTrax?

 I am a voice actor.
 Can I join your roster?

-To be considered for inclusion on our roster, you will need to submit a professionally produced demo which follows these guidelines:
+To be considered for inclusion on our roster of voice actors, you will need to submit a professionally produced demo which follows these guidelines:

 • It should be 60 – 90 seconds in length;